mattmakai/mattmakai.com/source/content/pages/talks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Your organization has poured an incredible amount of time, energy and money
 into building a web application programming interface.
 Now comes the hard
 part.
-How do you inspire and equip software developers to use the API when
+How do you inspire and equip software developers in five minutes
-you demo to a skeptical audience?
+so they are not only excited but also prepared to use your API?

 Upcoming talk at `DC Web API Group <http://www.meetup.com/DC-Web-API-User-Group/events/199434682/>`_ in Washington, D.C.on Wednesday, August 20.